-While it may require heaps of patience to get that outstanding wildlife shot, it is always worth the effort in the end, and you never know when you may get lucky.
+In wildlife photography, little beats the thrill of capturing a stunning image of an animal in the wild.
+While it may require heaps of patience to get that outstanding wildlife shot, it is always worth the effort, and you never know when you may get lucky.
+If you are new to wildlife photography, this post will attempt to give you some helpful tips to consider for your next photographic safari.

 Focus On Single Animals

 - Focusing on a single animal is an excellent way to start your wildlife photography journey.
-It lets you capture the animal’s personality and provides excellent opportunities for close-up shots.
+It lets you capture the animal’s personality and provides terrific opportunities for close-up shots.
 A telephoto lens will let you get closer without frightening the animals.

 - You can also get closer by using a hide, photographing the animals in their natural habitat without interfering with their behaviour.